Model Pruning Enables Efficient Federated Learning on Edge Devices: Experiments

+In the following, we study PruneFL's cost reduction in terms of both time and FLOPs for training.

-\textbf{Comparing conventional FL and PruneFL.} Figure~\ref{fig:femnist_exp} shows the test accuracy vs. time results on both the prototype and simulated systems, for Conv-2 on FEMNIST.
+\textbf{Comparing conventional FL and PruneFL.} Fig.~\ref{fig:femnist_exp} shows the test accuracy vs. time results on both the prototype and simulated systems, for Conv-2 on FEMNIST.
 The time for initial pruning of PruneFL is included in this figure, which is negligible (it takes less than $500$ seconds) compared to the further pruning stage.
 We see that PruneFL outperforms conventional FL by a significant margin.
-Since the prototype and simulation results match closely, we present the simulation results in subsequent experiments because training CIFAR-10 and ImageNet-100 models on the prototype system take an excessive amount of time.
+Since the prototype and simulation results match closely, we present the simulation results in subsequent experiments due to their excessive training time on the prototype system.

-\textbf{Comparing all datasets, models, and baselines.} In Figure~\ref{fig:training}, PruneFL demonstrates a clear and consistent advantage on training speed over baselines.
-Moreover, PruneFL always converges to similar accuracy achieved by conventional FL (see Appendix~\ref{sec:convergence_acc}).
-Other methods may have suboptimal performance, e.g., SNIP does not converge to conventional FL's accuracy with CIFAR-10 (Figure~\ref{fig:cifar10_training}), and online learning does not achieve $30\%$ accuracy with ImageNet-100 (hence, it is below the minimum accuracy shown in Figure~\ref{fig:imagenet_training}).
+\textbf{Training time reduction.} In Fig.~\ref{fig:training}, we compare the test accuracy vs. time results for all datasets, models, and baselines.
+Clearly, PruneFL demonstrates a consistent advantage on training speed over baselines.
+Moreover, PruneFL always converges to similar accuracy achieved by conventional FL (see Appendix~\ref{appendix:convergence_acc}).
+Other methods may have suboptimal performance, e.g., SNIP does not converge to conventional FL's accuracy with CIFAR-10.
+We also observe that some approaches such as online learning and SynFlow in Fig.~\ref{fig:cifar10_training} always stay at the random guess accuracy.
+The reason could be that such approaches are unstable and can get stuck in local optimal points at the beginning of training.

+\textbf{Training FLOPs reduction.} Although we observe that the training time on Raspberry Pis is relatively consistent across different models and tasks, there are still factors that can affect the training time (e.g., environment temperature).
+To further validate our approach's advantage on accelerating training, we present the results on test accuracy vs. accumulated FLOPs per client for FEMNIST in Fig.~\ref{fig:femnist_flops}.
+We find that this result shares the same characteristics with Fig.~\ref{fig:femnist_training} in terms of acceleration (we present only one set of results here due to the similarity).

-\textbf{Time to reach target accuracy.} Table~\ref{tab:target_acc} lists the time that an algorithm first reaches a certain accuracy with FEMNIST.
-For example, PruneFL takes less than $1/3$ of time compared to conventional FL to reach $80\%$ accuracy, and it also saves $27\%$ of time (more than 100 minutes) compared to SNIP.
+\textbf{Time and FLOPs to reach target accuracy.} Table~\ref{tab:target_acc} lists the time and accumulated FLOPs per client that an algorithm first reaches a certain accuracy with FEMNIST.
+PruneFL takes less than $1/3$ of time compared to conventional FL to reach $80\%$ accuracy, and it also saves more than $33\%$ of time (more than 2 hours) compared to SNIP and SynFlow.
+The savings of FLOPs are similar.